Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Further relevant literature

 \subsection{Formulation from \cite{veliborsPaper}}

-We review the formulation from \cite{veliborsPaper} both as a benchmark, and to motivate the formulations we propose.
-Rather than linking the feature vector $\bm{w}$ directly to the output $f(\bm{w})$, \cite{veliborsPaper} uses a binary representation of the feature vector $\bm{w}$, which represents whether the feature falls below each split in the tree.
+We review the formulation from \cite{veliborsPaper} both as a benchmark and to motivate the formulations we propose.
+Rather than linking the feature vector $\bm{w}$ directly to the output $f^t(\bm{w})$, \cite{veliborsPaper} uses a binary representation of the feature vector $\bm{w}$, which represents whether the feature falls below each split in the tree.
 Specifically, binary variables are introduced with

 where $\theta_{ij}$ is the $j^{th}$ largest split threshold associated with dimension $i$.
 As a result, the $\bm{x}_i$ vector has the structure of consecutive 0's, followed by consecutive 1's.
-For example, $\bm{x}_i=\{0,1,1\}$, would correspond to a solution that falls between the first and second thresholds.
-A drawback of this approach is that additional constraints are needed to incorporate the binary split representation $\bm{x}$ into a constrained optimization problem for $\bm{w}$.
+For example, $\bm{x}_i=\{0,1,1\}$ would correspond to a solution that falls between the first and second thresholds.
+A drawback of this approach is that typically, additional constraints and variables are needed to place constraints on the input vector.

 To introduce the formulation from \cite{veliborsPaper}, we need to introduce some additional notation. $C(s)$ corresponds to the ranking of threshold $s$ relative to the size of other thresholds for that feature, and $V(s)$ corresponds to the feature involved in the split.
 For example, if $\theta_{ij}$ is the $j^{th}$ largest threshold for feature $i$ associated with split $s$, then $C(s)=j$ and $V(s)=i$. $K_i$ denotes the number of thresholds for feature $i$.
-Auxiliary variables $\bm{z}$ are introduced, where $z_l=1$ if the feature vector falls in leaf $l$.
+Auxiliary variables $\bm{z}$ are introduced, where $z_l=1$ if the feature vector falls in leaf $\mathcal{L}_l$.
 The polyhedron $Q^{misic}$, which links the binary representation $\bm{x}$ to the predicted outcome $y$, is:

 The corresponding MIO formulation imposes binary constraints on $\bm{x}\in \{0,1\}^{K_i} ~ \forall i \in [d]$, but they are not necessary for $\bm{z}$.
 Constraint (\ref{left_constraint}) enforces that if the condition at a split is not satisfied, $x_{V(s)C(s)}=0$, then the solution does not fall within a leaf to the left of that split in the tree, so $z_l= 0 ~ \forall l ~\in \textbf{left}(s)$.
 Conversely in constraint (\ref{right_constraint}), if the split is satisfied, $x_{V(s)C(s)}=1$, then all leaves to the right are set to 0.
 Constraint (\ref{bigger_than_cosntraint}) links the solution to the feature vector across trees.
 If the solution is less than the $j^{th}$ split, $x_{ij}=1$, then the solution must also be less than all splits greater than this.
 As such, $x_{ik}=1 ~ \forall j< k < K_i$, and the vector has the structure of consecutive zeros followed by consecutive ones.